scaleoutsean/eseries-perf-analyzer/README.md

 ### Prometheus metrics freshness

-You should see it in Collector logs, but here's a simple test to check the freshness of Prometheus records client-side:
+You should see it in Collector logs, but here's a simple test to check the freshness of Prometheus records client-side (assuming the default 8080 port):

 ```sh
 $ curl -v http://localhost:8080/metrics 2>&1 | grep -E "(Date:|Last-Modified:|< HTTP)"